The fund seeks to track the performance of a benchmark index that measures the investment return of large-capitalization U.S. stocks.

-To invest substantially all of its assets in all of the stocks in the S&P 500 Index.
-We attempt to maintain holdings of each stock in proportion to its weight in the index.
-This is known as a full replication strategy.
+The fund attempts to match the investment return of large-capitalization U.S. stocks by seeking to match the performance of its benchmark index, the Standard & Poors 500 Stock Index (S&P 500).
+The fund uses a full replication strategy, which involves investing substantially all of its assets in all of the stocks in the S&P 500 and seeking to maintain holdings of each stock in proportion to its weight in the index.

 Investors seeking capital appreciation over time who can accept the risk of loss inherent in common stock investing.
 Appropriate for both regular and tax-deferred accounts, such as IRAs.